kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 (2 row(s) affected)
 */
 ```
-Yes, this might be longer, but it's easier to follow what's going on as each "table" is pipelined into the second table
+Yes, this might be longer, but it's easier to follow what's going on as each "table" is pipelined into the next table